minuscorp/swift-typed-throws/Typed throws discussion.md

 Options we have developing the language while keeping compatibility: https://forums.swift.org/t/typed-throws/39660/66

-So it seems there is not law that forbids *thinking* about small source adjustments. ;)
+So it seems there is no law that forbids *thinking* about small source adjustments. ;)

 ## `rethrows`